WGBH-MLA/keystrokelabeler/README.md

 **Jump factor**:  The *jump factor* is the distance, in terms of the number of items, of navigation through the set of images.
 For example, if the jump factor is 5 and the current item is number 31, then proceeding forward will jump to item 36.

+**Buttons**:  Below the labeling area is a collection of clickable buttons which provide additional navigation features and options for saving and exporting your work.

 ## Contributing